khalidzaibi/product-engineer-challenge/README.md

 A fully containerized Laravel + Vue.js application with user, task, and team management, built using Docker.

+-   I've also included the Postman API collection (Product-Engineer.postman_collection.json) in the repository for easier testing

 ---

 ## ✅ Full Project Setup Guide